Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Introduction

 Motivated by this gap, we analyze LLM inference systems through queueing theory to address the fundamental question \begin{quote} \it{What is the fundamental limit of the maximal throughput rate for an LLM inference system, and what classes of scheduling algorithms can achieve this limit?} \end{quote}

-We develop a novel queueing model of the LLM engine, identify a broad class of \textbf{work-conserving} scheduling algorithms that are proved to be throughput optimal in our queueing model, which is based on realistic system profiling and performance modeling.
+We develop a novel queueing model of the LLM server, identify a broad class of \textbf{work-conserving} scheduling algorithms that are proved to be throughput optimal in our queueing model, which is based on realistic system profiling and performance modeling.
 Our analysis confirms that scheduling algorithms like those in Sarathi-Serve and Orca are throughput optimal, thereby offering practical assurance to system designers.
-In contrast, non-mixed batching algorithms—such as those in FasterTransformer and vanilla vLLM—are inherently suboptimal in throughput and can become unstable under moderate load; see Figure~\ref{fig:instable}.
+In contrast, non-mixed batching algorithms---such as those in FasterTransformer and vanilla vLLM---are inherently suboptimal in throughput and can become unstable under moderate load.
 These findings contribute to a deeper theoretical foundation for LLM system design: to optimize latency performance, one should optimize among throughput-optimal scheduling algorithms.

-Our work supports a vision stated recently in \cite{mitzenmacher2025queueing}, \begin{quote} ``LLM systems present a wealth of new queueing and scheduling challenges that expand on problems from traditional queueing systems.
-While modeling LLM systems remains largely unexplored in the queueing community, we believe queueing theory insights may lead to better scheduling systems." \end{quote}
+Our work supports a vision stated recently in \cite{mitzenmacher2025queueing}, \begin{quote} \textit{``LLM systems present a wealth of new queueing and scheduling challenges that expand on problems from traditional queueing systems.
+While modeling LLM systems remains largely unexplored in the queueing community, we believe queueing theory insights may lead to better scheduling systems."} \end{quote}

 Specifically, our work extends batch queueing theory by addressing LLM-specific challenges: dual-phase processing with distinct resource profiles, dynamic batch formation, and request interdependencies.
-We further analyze \textbf{AI-agent workloads}, in which a network of LLM instances collaboratively processes agent-level tasks.
-As AI agents become increasingly prevalent and embedded in human workflows, understanding the performance characteristics of such distributed inference systems becomes critical.
-Our analysis identifies several regimes in which optimal throughput can still be achieved and characterizes the corresponding scheduling strategies.
-However, we also uncover scenarios where work-conserving policies fail to attain optimality—an outcome that may be unintuitive to practitioners—thereby revealing the added complexity and subtle trade-offs involved in scheduling for multi-agent LLM systems.
+We further analyze \textbf{AI-agent workloads}, in which a network of LLM servers collaboratively processes agent-level tasks.
+We show that work-conserving scheduling remains throughput-optimal for single servers with multiple request classes, DAG routing networks, and fork-join topologies.
+However, inspired by the Rybko--Stolyar network~\citep{rybko1992ergodicity}, we construct an example showing that work-conserving scheduling can fail under cyclic routing---an outcome that may be unintuitive to practitioners.
+We also analyze the \textbf{maximal batch size constraint}, which limits the number of concurrent requests in a batch.
+This constraint fundamentally alters the stability region from a scalar threshold to a two-dimensional convex hull, and we demonstrate that even work-conserving algorithms can fail under certain configurations.